 The Hispanic and European Studies Program (HESP) is the core of the UPF Education Abroad Program.
 Created in 2002, it was designed to be one of Europe's top programs for international students interested in a variety of topics and perspectives in the disciplines of communication, humanities, and the social sciences.
 The program aims to provide students with greater insight into the European, Spanish and Catalan realities, while at the same time encouraging critical thinking.
 Recently redesigned, the program now also includes a global studies track to encourage reflection on a variety of topics, while continuing to promote intercultural awareness and understanding in our increasingly globalized world.

-In addition to content-based courses, the Hispanic and European Studies Program includes language learning at all levels.
+In addition to content-based courses, the Hispanic and European Studies Program includes the option to take language courses at all levels.
 Five different levels of Spanish classes are offered, from beginner to proficiency and even Spanish for native speakers.
 The proficiency level prepares students for the Instituto Cervantes DELE (Diploma de Español como Lengua Extranjera) exam, which they can take while they are in Barcelona.

 A Program of Excellence